 So, how do you control today’s technology gadgets so that they don’t control you?
 Start with:

-• Realize that every time your computer announces a new email, your PDA buzzes, or your phone vibrates, it’s probably not a crisis.
+• Realize that every time your computer announces a new email, something buzzes and pings, or your phone vibrates, it’s probably not a crisis.
 It could be spam or a wrong number.
-You may be at your desk and able to respond within minutes…but, should you?
+You may be at your desk and able to respond within minutes … but, should you?
 Enabling your technology tools to interrupt you at will, may not be such a smart thing.

-• Make voice mail your friend, not something that you hide behind or a device that sets up a trail that the caller has to message your Treo or call your cell.
-Instead, why not get in the habit of changing your message daily—letting the caller know a time that you’ll be checking your messages and returning calls.
+• Make voice mail your friend, not something that you hide behind.
+Or a device that sets up a trail that the caller has to message you, for what seems like perpetuity Instead, why not get in the habit of changing your message daily—letting the caller know a time that you’ll be checking your messages and returning calls.

-• When you attend a meeting, attend and participate in it.
-Don’t take your Blackberry in—it isn’t invited.
-Ditto for your cell phone.
+• When you attend a meeting, attend and participate in it–100%.
+Don’t take your mobile in—it isn’t invited.
+Ditto for your tablet–or anything that you get “instant” communications from.
 You can return calls and check for messages when the meeting is done.

 • Don’t create unrealistic expectations for others in the way you respond to email.
 Immediately responding can do a couple of things.